The easiest Crock-pot soup for soup season!

 FAQs

-Can I use Rotel in place of salsa in tortilla soup?
+Can I use Rotel in place of the salsa?

 You absolutely can!
-Make sure to get the Rotel with green chilis, and use the same amount.
+Use the Rotel with green chilis and use the same amount.

 This main dish is about a 3-4 out of 10 on the spice scale.
-To reduce the heat, pick a mild salsa and decrease the cayenne pepper in the DIY taco seasoning.
-For more heat, find a hot salsa, increase the cayenne pepper in the homemade taco seasoning, and add sliced, fresh jalapeños.
+Use a MILD salsa instead of the medium salsa and decrease the cayenne pepper in the DIY taco seasoning.
+Use a HOT salsa instead of the medium salsa and increase the cayenne pepper in the DIY taco seasoning.
+You can also add sliced, fresh jalapenos to give it a spicy kick.

 Tap stars to rate!